line47/line47.github.io/_featuredwork/cms-design-system.md

 ### Getting started

 When I started on the project, The Center for Medicare and Medicaid Services (CMS) Design System had not had anyone staffed on the project for months and it had grown stagnant.
 During my initial discovery, I noticed that the CMS design system was more than a single design system.
-There were multiple design systems extending from the CMS Design System for Healthcare.gov and Medicare.gov websites and applications.
+Multiple design systems were extending from the CMS Design System for Healthcare.gov and Medicare.gov websites and applications.
 This proposed a very interesting challenge due to similarities as well as differences between these 3 design systems.

- I started by digging into the backlog of work items as well the design system documentation to see what was on the previous roadmap.
+I started by digging into the backlog of work items as well as the design system documentation to see what was on the previous roadmap.
 I compared these items against current pain points in the CMS Design System and quickly came up with a list of features to work on.

 #### Features identified after initial analysis

 - Simplify usage of the design system for product teams.
-- Update the documentation sites for CMS, Healthcare and Medicare Design Systems.
+- Update the documentation sites for CMS, Healthcare, and Medicare Design Systems.
 - Update onboarding documentation for teams using design systems.

 ### Research and exploration